-Ireland is an island in Northwestern Europe, divided between the Republic of Ireland (a sovereign state) and Northern Ireland (part of the UK).
-It is the second-largest island of the British Isles and the third-largest in Europe.
-The island's total population is just over 7 million, with the Republic of Ireland holding 5.1 million and Northern Ireland having 1.9 million, making it the second-most populous island in Europe after Great Britain.
+Ireland is an island in Northwestern Europe, separated from Great Britain.
+It's the second-largest island of the British Isles and the third-largest in Europe.
+Geopolitically, it's divided into the Republic of Ireland (a sovereign state covering five-sixths of the island) and Northern Ireland (part of the UK).
+The island's population is just over 7 million as of 2022, with the Republic of Ireland having 5.1 million and Northern Ireland 1.9 million, making it the second-most populous island in Europe after Great Britain.

 By 1900, cultural nationalists had begun the Gaelic revival, which saw the beginnings of modern literature in Irish.

-Sir Joseph Larmor's influential work, Aether and Matter, a book on theoretical physics was published in 1900.
+Sir Joseph Larmor published Aether and Matter, a book on theoretical physics in 1900.

-In 1904, the Republic of Ireland's national theatre, the Abbey Theatre, was founded.
+The Republic of Ireland's national theatre, the Abbey Theatre, was founded in 1904.

 In 1913, the Ulster Volunteers were formed under the leadership of Edward Carson to prevent the Home Rule bill from passing.